Navigation

 - Event Management distinguishes between different types of events, such as informational messages, warnings, and exceptions.

-- It often relies on monitoring tools to automatically detect and log events in real time.
+- It often relies on monitoring tools to detect and log events in real time automatically.

-- The process includes correlation of events to identify patterns or root causes of issues.
+- The process involves correlating events to identify patterns or root causes of issues.

 - Effective Event Management supports faster incident response and improved system performance.

-- It plays a key role in proactive IT operations, often integrated with other ITSM processes like Incident Management and Problem Management.
+- It plays a key role in proactive IT operations, often integrated with other ITSM processes, such as Incident Management and Problem Management.

 Event Types and Classification